ankushseal/Rawfile_count_validation_with_datalake_and_DW_count/README.md

-## Healthcare Data Analysis with AWS Services
+## Healthcare Data Analysis with Python and AWS Services

 This repository contains a Python script for analyzing healthcare data using various AWS services including Amazon S3, Amazon Athena, and PostgreSQL.
 The script retrieves data from different sources, performs analysis, and sends a summary report via email.